CAASPP Update, Issue 201California Assessment of Student Performance and Progress (CAASPP) e-mail update, April 12, 2017.

 - Are you interested in participating in item review for the CSA?
 CDE testing contractor Educational Testing Service is recruiting for a development activity, the Item Review Meeting, which will take place this summer.
 The purpose is to lead California educators in the review of potential CSA items for content, bias, and sensitivity.

 This weeklong meeting will be held July 17 through 21.
 Participants will be expected to participate for the full five days.
-To register, please complete and submit the online registration form by noon on June 16, 2017.

 Looking Ahead: New Hybrid Braille Option for Math in 2017–18